 Enable Strict Mode

-Whenever you can, enable strict mode, whether it’s PHP, JavaScript or SQL, or any other language.
+Whenever you can, enable strict mode, whether it’s PHP, JavaScript, SQL, or any other language.
 However, as strict mode prevents lots of convenient syntaxes, it might be difficult to enable if you have a significant technical debt and legacy.

-On the other hand, if you don’t code in strict mode, the engine starts making guesses and can even modify values automatically to make the code work.
-This opens up vulnerabilities hackers can utilize to inject malicious commands.
+But if you don’t code in strict mode, the engine starts making guesses and can even modify values automatically to make the code work.
+This opens up vulnerabilities hackers can leverage to inject malicious commands.

 For example, in 2015, Andrew Nacin, a major contributor to WordPress, explained how a critical security bug could have been avoided just by enabling strict mode in SQL.
 He demonstrated how hackers could exploit a critical vulnerability by using four-byte characters to force MySQL truncation and then inject malicious code in the database.